bigbigchungers

 I really did want to like Sea of Stars.
-I love all of its influences and I even enjoyed The Messenger (the dev’s other game) but it just never reaches the highs I really think it could have, so it just feels mediocre.
-I hope these devs have another shot at an RPG at some point but I really REALLY hope that they push themselves just that bit further.
-The individual parts of the game could be so much better with a little development, but SoS is complacent with how underwhelming everything feels.
+I love all of its influences and I even enjoyed The Messenger (the dev’s other game) but it just never reaches the highs I really think it could have.
+I hope these devs have another shot at an RPG at some point but I really REALLY do wish that they push themselves just that bit further to smooth out the rough edges.
+The individual parts of the game could be so much better with a little development, but SoS is complacent in how underwhelming everything feels.
 Sea of Stars teeters on the edge of greatness, but just misses the mark in so many areas.

 It’s like The Godfather but for videogames.